10 Best Drivers for Seniors in 2023

 Golf swings are ultimately about timing and the flex of a shaft assists in creating the right swing for your game.

-Swing speeds between 70-85 MPH are usually the sweet spot for senior flex shafts.
-This swing speed will produce a drive that goes anywhere from 175-225 yards based on exterior elements such as wind and the firmness of the turf.
+This swing speed will produce a drive that goes anywhere from 175 to 225 yards, depending on exterior elements such as wind and the firmness of the turf.

 If you hit your drives in that yardage range, then the senior flex is an excellent place to start, but seeking the help of a golf professional could help you boost your distance with a more appropriate shaft for your driver.